cabforum/servercert/docs/EVG.md

     - HTTP URL for the Subordinate CA's Certification Practice Statement

-(4)  The cRLDistribution Point extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an authorityInformationAccess extension.
+(4)  The cRLDistributionPoints extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an authorityInformationAccess extension.

 ## 9.8.
 Certificate Extensions

 The extensions listed in the Section 9.8 are recommended for maximum interoperability between certificates and browsers / applications, but are not mandatory on the CAs except where indicated as “Required”.
-CAs may use other extensions that are not listed in this Section 9.8, but are encouraged to add them to this section by ballot from time to time to help increase externsion standardization across the industry.
+CAs may use other extensions that are not listed in this Section 9.8, but are encouraged to add them to this section by ballot from time to time to help increase extension standardization across the industry.

 If a CA includes an extension in a certificate that has a Certificate field which is named in this Section 9.8, the CA must follow the format specified in that subjection.
 However, no extension or extension format shall be mandatory on a CA unless specifically stated as “Required” in the subsection that describes the extension.